didaktio/random-names/README.md

 The lambda function resides in `src/random-names.ts`.
 To deploy, run the deploy script (`deploy.sh`).
 This will compile the typescript inside the src directory to javascript, before performing a CDK deployment.

 ### Troubleshooting
-* 'Command not found' and/pr 'Permission denied' when running deploy script &mdash; You may have to run `chmod +x deploy.sh` to add execute permission.
+* "Command not found" and/or "Permission denied" when running deploy script &mdash; You may have to run `chmod +x deploy.sh` to add execute permission.